code-423n4/2023-01-reserve-findings/data/Soosh-Q.md

 ^ The same problem as trying to reach the end of a room, but each step taken must be half the distance of the previous step.

+Note that the issue is that both values can be set to zero at the same time.
+The above is reason for making `redmeptionRateFloor` non-zero, rather than enforcing `scalingRedemptionRate` be non-zero.
 ### Impact
 This **contradicts** a known ~~issue~~ behavior on the contest page